What is Executive and Leadership Coaching?

 – If a competitor used 20% more great talent in similar efforts, it would beat you to market even if it started a year or two later.

-If you are a high-performers, think of this truth:
+If you are a high-performer, think of this truth:

 – The better you are, the more others want something from you